juicebox-systems/juicebox-hsm-realm/entrust-hsm/README.md

 can be run.
 This will use the APIs to have the HSM load and start the SEEMachine world, and then start handling requests.

-## Dev features
+## Insecure features

 By default the compile scripts build production builds.
-If you want a build with the development features (per request metrics and NVRAM initialization) enabled you add `--features dev` to the relevant compile call, e.g.
+If you want a build with the insecure features (currently just per request metrics) enabled you add `--features insecure` to the relevant compile call, e.g.
-`./compile_linux.sh --features dev`
+`./compile_linux.sh --features insecure`

 # HSM and Security World configuration